Aleandro2000/Aleandro2000/README.md

 ### Hi there, I'm Alexandru Carmici - aka [Aleandro2000][website] 👋
 ## Full-Stack Developer | Founder of Dacosoft Solution

 From the very beginning, I've been driven by a relentless passion for technology.
 As a full-stack developer at heart, I've always sought ways to innovate and push the limits of what’s possible.
-This passion led me to create **Dacosoft Solution**, born from my deep belief that technology—especially **AI**—has the power to transform how businesses connect with their customers.
+This passion led me to create **Dacosoft Solution**, born from my deep belief that technology, especially **AI**, has the power to transform how businesses connect with their customers.

 It wasn't always smooth sailing: countless late nights spent coding, testing, and refining shaped my journey.
 There were moments of doubt, but my commitment to **innovation** never wavered.
 I knew businesses needed more than just tools; they needed **smarter, faster solutions** that could adapt in real-time.
 That vision became the foundation of Dacosoft Solution: a platform blending cutting-edge AI with the creativity and expertise I've honed as a developer.